Skip to main content

 What are common JSON syntax errors and how do I fix them?

-The most common error is a trailing comma after the last property, which JavaScript objects tolerate but strict JSON does not — simply remove the comma.
-Another is unquoted keys — JSON requires double quotes around every key and string value.
-Unescaped control characters like tabs or newlines inside strings must be written as \t and \n.
-Finally, JSON does not support comments; remove // or /* */ blocks before formatting.
+The most common error is a trailing comma after the last property, which JavaScript objects tolerate but strict JSON does not.
+Simply remove the comma.
+Another is unquoted keys: JSON requires double quotes around every key and string value.
+Unescaped control characters like tabs or newlines inside strings must be written as and .
+JSON does not support comments; remove // or /* */ blocks before formatting.
+The Best Answer Hub JSON Formatter flags every one of these with a precise error position.

 Can I convert JSON to XML or CSV with this tool?